Before Filing a Claim, Ask Yourself Three Questions

 - Fire

 Even if your loss is covered, it might be less than your deductible.
-Or it might not enough to justify filing an insurance claim.
-A broken window or a few shingles blown off the roof can probably be repaired or replaced for less than your deductible.
+Or it might not be enough to justify filing an insurance claim.
+A broken window or a few shingles blown off the roof can probably be repaired or replaced for not much more than your deductible.

 After all, one of the best ways to save money on insurance is to raise your deductible—and to use those savings to pay for small losses out of pocket instead of filing an insurance claim.

-But if you’re a collector, don’t despair.
+But if you’re a collector or technophile, don’t despair.
 A rider (extra insurance) can usually be purchased to cover those items.

 Will My Premium Increase or Will I Be Dropped for Filing an Insurance Claim?

-Insurance companies differ as to how they determine an individual as an insurance risk.
-Still, it’s important to be aware that your insurance company will list the details about any claim in the Comprehensive Loss Underwriting Exchange (C.L.U.E.), a database that insurers share.
+Insurance companies differ in how they determine an individual as an insurance risk.
+Still, it’s important to be aware that your insurance company will list the details of any claim in the Comprehensive Loss Underwriting Exchange (C.L.U.E.), a database that insurers share.
+(Note: Even denied claims go on your C.L.U.E. report.)

 If you have too many claims in the C.L.U.E. database, insurers may either deny you coverage or charge you more.
 How many is too many?
 One rule of thumb is that more than one claim in a decade can be a red flag for insurance companies.
 Again, standards vary by company.